diegopamio/json-similarity-score/README.md

 You can freely use it there, download and use it by yourself, or make a pull request to improve the app and its correposnding live server(s).

-# Design decisions and overall aproaches
+# Design decisions and overall approaches

 _Note: these are all subject to consideration if you find anything better._